 This mystery is that the Gentiles are fellow heirs, members of the same body, and partakers of the promise in Christ Jesus through the gospel. - Ephesians 3:6

-People will say that the mystery is that the Gentiles are included in the covenant blessings of God, but this reading of the text is at best incomplete.
-Provision was made for Gentiles in the Old Testament.
+From this many commentators say that the mystery is that the Gentiles are included in the covenant blessings of God.
+But this reading of the text is at best incomplete.
+It was known in the Old Testament that God would bless the Gentiles and the Gentile Nations.
+Provision was made for Gentiles in the Hebrew Bible.
 Jews knew that Israel was to be a light to the Gentile Nations.

 Under the Abrahamic Covenant we are told that all families of the earth will be blessed (Genesis 12:3, see Galatians 3:8).
-Later Rahab (the Harlot from Jericho) and her father's household dwelled in Israel (Joshua 6:25).
+Later Rahab, the gentile Harlot from Jericho - along with her father's household - dwelled in Israel (Joshua 6:25).
 Rahab is included in the Genealogy of Jesus Christ (see Matthew 1:5).
 Ruth, a gentile Moabite, was determined to sojourn with her mother-in-law Naomi, declaring:

 For where you go I will go, and where you lodge I will lodge.
 Your people shall be my people, and your God my God.
 Where you die I will die, and there will I be buried. - Ruth 1:16-17